manhlamabc123/Coursera-s-Deep-Learning-Assignment/README.md

 ## About

-My take on Assignment of Coursera's Deep Learning Specialization's Courses
+My take on Assignments of Coursera's Deep Learning Specialization's Courses

 ## Progress